-Life in Bloomington
+Life in Southern Indiana

-Not too much here yet, I am just getting started, But here are my pictures of my little pal Dexter Emmanuel!
+Not too much here yet, I am just getting started, but here are my pictures of my little pal Dexter Emmanuel!